johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 After cryptocurrencies were created what’s the first thing we built?
 Trading.

 Right now NFTs are going through the same thing.
-Some people see them as art, some see them as membership to a status club, or maybe just a collector’s item to be traded—and that’s fine.
+Some people see them as art, some see them as membership to a status club or maybe just a collector’s item to be traded—and that’s fine.

-I think there’s an underutilized aspect of NFTs that I don’t see many people using, and that’s _programmable identity._
+I think there’s an underutilized aspect of NFTs that I don’t see many people using: _programmable identity._

 NFTs are unique by definition (”non-fungible” token).
 They’re also software objects that can be manipulated through code.